 On this page, you will find video Q&A sessions about vaccines for COVID-19.
 We took questions from the public on our Instagram channel and explore the details of how vaccines work, how long immunity might last, how herd immunity can protect us, the importance of receiving two doses, why the vaccines are safe, ingredients found in a vaccine and lots more.
-The videos feature our BSI members and expert immunologists Dr Megan MacLeod, Prof Sheena Cruickshank, Dr Nigel Francis, Dr Donald Palmer, Dr Ane Ogbe, Dr Louisa James, Dr Matt Taylor, Dr Anne Corcoran and Dr Bnar Talabani.
+The videos feature our BSI members and expert immunologists Dr Megan MacLeod, Prof Sheena Cruickshank, Dr Nigel Francis, Dr Donald Palmer, Dr Ane Ogbe, Dr Louisa James, Dr Matt Taylor, Dr Anne Corcoran, Dr Bnar Talabani and Dr Dammy Pinheiro.

 It’s important to understand and address vaccine concerns that are prominent in public discussion and may lead to hesitancy to vaccination.
 By answering your vaccine questions, the BSI hopes to provide expert information to help everyone make informed decisions about vaccines and their health.